Spirit Camp

 • A physical exam by a licensed provider within six months of the camp’s starting date

-• A physician report signed by the licensed provider giving the physical exam
+• A medical evaluation report signed by the licensed provider giving the physical exam

 Registration will close once we hit our capacity of 48 campers.
 Campers who attended Spirit Camp the year before are given preference.
 Any remaining spots will be given to those on our waitlist.
 Due to our limited capacity, we can’t guarantee that a child on the waitlist will get the opportunity to attend camp before they surpass the camp’s age range.